open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 the broker does not have such notion, the original destination name SHOULD uniquely identify the broker.
 <!-- endsemconv -->

-"Receive" spans SHOULD be created for operations of passing messages to the application when those operations are initiated by the application code.

-"Receive" spans MUST NOT be created for messages until they are forwarded to the caller, but are pre-fetched or cached by messaging libraries or SDKs.

-A single "Receive" span can account for a single message, for multiple messages (in case messages are passed for processing as batches), or for no message at all (if it is signalled that no messages were received).
-For each message it accounts for, the "Receive" span SHOULD link to the message's creation context.
-In addition, if it is possible the creation context MAY be set as a parent of the "Receive" span.

-The "Receive" span is used to track the time used for receiving the message(s), whereas the "Process" span(s) track the time for processing the message(s).
 Note that one or multiple Spans with `messaging.operation` = `process` may often be the children of a Span with `messaging.operation` = `receive`.
 The distinction between receiving and processing of messages is not always of particular interest or sometimes hidden away in a framework (see the [Message consumption](#message-consumption) section above) and therefore the attribute can be left out.
 For batch receiving and processing (see the [Batch receiving](#batch-receiving) and [Batch processing](#batch-processing) examples below) in particular, the attribute SHOULD be set.
-Even though in that case one might think that the processing span's kind should be `INTERNAL`, that kind MUST NOT be used.
-Instead span kind should be set to either `CONSUMER` or `SERVER` according to the rules defined above.

 ### Per-message attributes